1. First Steps

 6. Weather & Tides

-The weather forecast fetches professional marine data (ECMWF/Open-Meteo) for your route: wind, gusts, wave height and the trend over the coming days.
+The weather forecast (in the At Sea section) fetches professional marine data (ECMWF/Open-Meteo) for your route: wind, gusts, wave height and the trend over the coming days.
 On the weather map your planned route lies right in the wind field – you see at a glance what awaits you on which leg.
 Tide data comes from WorldTides.

 During the trip YachtLog monitors the weather at your position and warns automatically when strong wind is building.